 Marie Mallon was appointed to the Chair of the Labour Relations Agency with effect from 1 August 2014 following her retirement from the post of Deputy Chief Executive/Director of HR in the Belfast Health and Social Care Trust.
 Prior to this Marie held many senior posts within Health and Social Care and was a member of the Industrial and Fair Employment Tribunals for 15 years.
+Marie also sat as an independent member on the Departmental Boards of DCAL and DFI.
 She is currently an associate of the Health and Social Care Leadership Centre and also undertakes independent HR consultancy.

 Jill Minne is Strategic HR Director for the Northern Ireland Civil Service (NICS).
 She leads NICS HR, an organisation providing retained HR services and strategic HR advice to all Departments.
 Jill took up her role in April 2017 and her vision is to develop a highly professional HR function to enable delivery of real outcomes such as those set out in the Programme for Government through a well led, high performing outcome focussed NICS.